leungjch/posenet-game-peer2peer/README.md

-# Emoji Ninja - a Peer2Peer game leveraging TensorFlow's PoseNet
+# Emoji Ninja - a Peer2Peer fitness game leveraging TensorFlow's PoseNet

 Use your hands to smash down an onslaught of emojis coming for your head, and aim for the highest possible score in a 60-second time limit.
 The damage you inflict is proportional to how fast you are moving.
 Play solo or securely with a friend (made possible through WebRTC peer-to-peer technology).
 No Kinect required!